samra-saleem/samra-saleem/README.md

 - Hi, I’m @samra-saleem
 - I’m interested in data analysis, artificial intelligence and web development.
--I’m currently enrolled in BE Computer Systems from NED
+- I’m currently enrolled in BE Computer Systems from NED